PinkDiamond1/docs-24/docs/explanations/starlark.md

 What is Starlark?
 -----------------
-[Starlark](https://github.com/bazelbuild/starlark) is a programming language that was developed by Google to do configurations for the [Bazel build tool](https://bazel.build/rules/language).
-Its syntax is a minimal subset of of Python, with a focus on readability.
+[Starlark](https://github.com/bazelbuild/starlark) is a minimal language that sits between a configuration language and a full programming language.
+It was developed by Google to do configurations for the [Bazel build tool](https://bazel.build/rules/language), and has since [been adopted by Facebook for the Buck build system as well](https://developers.facebook.com/blog/post/2021/04/08/rust-starlark-library/).
+Starlark's syntax is a minimal subset of of Python, with a focus on readability.
 The [Starlark spec here](https://github.com/google/starlark-go/blob/master/doc/spec.md) covers the entire language, and [this page](https://bazel.build/rules/language#differences_with_python) lists the differences between Starlark and Python.

 How is Starlark used at Kurtosis?
 ---------------------------------
-At Kurtosis, Starlark is the language for users to define and transform [enclaves][enclaves].
+Kurtosis uses Starlark as the language for users to define and transform [enclaves][enclaves].
 Users submit Starlark programs to the Kurtosis engine, the Kurtosis engine runs the Starlark, and executes the required instructions.

 Starlark is also the sharing mechanism for Kurtosis environment definitions.
 If a user shares a Starlark snippet or file, the user is sharing the environment definition itself.